6 Healthy Skin Care Tips for Women Over 60

 Don’t Try to Look “Younger”

 Someone who writes about the true meaning of beauty after age 60 is Cindy Joseph, an inspiring Baby Boomer fashion model and make-up expert.
 Cindy Joseph talks a lot about the importance of using natural products to help women over 60 look and feel great at any age – not by using expensive and (often) ineffective chemical treatments to try to achieve “younger looking skin.”
 As women over 60, we need to embrace the power that we have and say goodbye to the old-fashioned notion that all women should constantly try to look “younger.”
-Instead, let’s embrace the natural beauty, character and honesty that are embedded in our faces.
+Instead, let’s embrace the beauty, character and honesty that are embedded in our faces.
 We have lived beautiful and unique lives, and we should be proud of how we look, smile lines and all.
-We shouldn’t try to hide behind an artificial youthful mask.
 We are who we are – 60 and proud!
 With that attitude firmly in place, there are some practical things that can be done!